Robaina/Pynteny/README.md

 ## 1. :bulb: What is Pynteny?

 `Pynteny` is Python tool to search for [synteny](https://en.wikipedia.org/wiki/Synteny) blocks in (prokaryotic) sequence data through [HMMs](https://www.bioinformatics.org/wiki/Hidden_Markov_Model) of the ORFs of interest and [HMMER](http://hmmer.janelia.org/).
-By leveraging genomic context information, `Pynteny` can be employed to decrease the uncertainty of functional annotation of unlabelled sequence data due to the effect of paralogs. `Pynteny` can be accessed (i) through the command line, (ii) as a Python module or (iii) as a (locally served) web application.
+By leveraging genomic context information, `Pynteny` can be employed to decrease the uncertainty of functional annotation of unlabelled sequence data due to the effect of paralogs. `Pynteny` can be accessed (i) through the command line or (ii) as a Python module.

 Get more info in the [documentation](https://robaina.github.io/Pynteny/) pages!